Minnesota Security Deposit Limits and Deadlines

 Does Minnesota law limit how much a landlord can charge a tenant for a security deposit?

-No. In Minnesota, there's no statutory limit on security deposits at the state level, but check your city and county laws to see if your municipality has set a cap on security deposits for residential rentals.
+No. In Minnesota, there's no statutory limit on security deposits at the state level, but if the landlord collects a "prelease deposit" and subsequently rents to the tenant, the landlord must apply the prelease deposit to the security deposit.
+Be sure to check your city and county laws to see if your municipality has set a cap on security deposits for residential rentals.

 To learn more about steps that tenants can take to protect their security deposit after they've paid it, check out Nolo's article Protect Your Security Deposit When You Move In.